Skip to content

 1️⃣ Install DeepDocs

-Install the DeepDocs GitHub App on:
+Install the DeepDocs app on:

-• Any external docs repo if applicable
+• Any external docs repo (if applicable)

 2️⃣ Configure DeepDocs